nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

 ## Summary
 In this lesson, we introduced Tableau's Dashboard workspace and discussed some of the most important functionality, like Device Type and Objects.
 Then we discussed how you can add interactivity to your dashboards to allow users to ask questions of the data to gain insights.
 Finally, we discussed how each of these components works together to enhance the end user experience.

-In the upcoming lab, we will use this knowledge to build out a Tableau dashboard using the workbook we previously created.